Do you think that getting your medical drafts published is just the logical step that follows the actual writing of them? Think again.

 - To ensure your audience understands your subject: you must stand as an expert to inspire trust, but be ready to explain and delight with your knowledge.

-- To avoid future costs of corrections: any future repair will inevitably cause time and money costs, depending on the project.
+- To avoid future costs of corrections: any future repair will inevitably cause time and money expenses, depending on the project.

 Frequently, we think that a text needs editing and proofreading only to eliminate grammar and style mistakes.
-But the real benefit of editing and proofreading is in the overall presentation of the manuscript: all details matter and add to the impression that you are an expert in your field.
+But the real benefit of editing and proofreading is in the overall presentation of the manuscript: details matter and add value.

 When you sit down and face the white page, what is the first thing you do?
 Do you write the title?
 Make a mind map of your ideas?